This is a "how-to"

 covering the vehicles you work on the most.
 Even if you are using

 a digital lab scope exclusively, you will find helpful information

-in version 2003 in understanding lab scope terminology and wave
+in understanding lab scope terminology and wave